LEARN

 Without presence, you lose touch with Essence, and your personality tries to get it back.
 The more "unhealthy" you get, the more frantic and self-defeating your personality's pursuit of it becomes.

 The Enneagram distinguishes 3 “centers” of intelligence: the body, heart, and mind.
+The centers develop sequentially during infancy and represent distinct layers of self.

 Body Types